 The first two links are back to my Flickr site.
 Below them are links to my Youtube account where the videos, also available via Flickr in rough form, have been enhanced to make them easier on the eyes!

 See a icon over a photo or link?
 Click to see an enlarged image or go to another place.

 For Woodpeckers Galore, a post based on the same visit to Anarchist Mtn., click here.

-May 1, 2015: As promised at the end of the Woodpeckers Galore post, I want to share photos of one of the most industrious Pileated Woodpeckers I have the pleasure to observe.
+May 1, 2015: As promised at the end of the Woodpeckers Galore post, I want to share photos of one of the most industrious Pileated Woodpeckers I’ve the pleasure to observe.
 We get so see him in dust covered overalls in the midst of his renovations of an existing cavity that is apparently to be reused.
 His mate sat quietly in a shady nearby tree about 30 meters away.
 By the way, we know he’s a male by his red malar stripe.

 I have watched PIWOs excavate before, chipping away at huge chunks of a tree mainly in search of grubs living in the wood.
 The shot below was taken Dec.
 31, 2015 in Kelowna.

 This spring, however, PIWO’s digging reminded me, ironically, of what I saw last year when the smallest of nuthatches, the Pygmy, was working on a nest in a burned Ponderosa stump.
 There was a steady stream of detritus and dust being flung from the dead tree’s orifice as the shot below shows.

 Woody, the subject of this post was in almost constant motion between 12:47 when I took the first shot of him already enlarging the cavity to the last one at 1:05.
 He had been at it, our ears told us, for some time before we located him, and he wasn’t finished when we withdrew for lunch.
 Around the time we left, he did take a break to communicate with his mate and to check the area.